Shagshag/prestashop-documentation/CategoryCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Category.php line 480
+* This method is defined in [classes/Category.php line 480](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Category.php#480)

 #### Arguments